rgb12/Crossfire/README.md

 Crossfire is a DCS persistent and dynamic campaign that generates large-scale, replayable conflicts lasting from hours to weeks.
 It features full logistics and warehouse systems, player and AI tasking (CAP/CAS/SEAD/DEAD/Recon), custom JTAC and EWRS, and an XP/rank system.
-Though core features are implemented, the mission is in Alpha and may be unstable due to limited large-scale testing.

-# Crossfire – Persistent and Dynamic Campaign (Alpha)
+# Crossfire – Persistent and Dynamic Campaign (open beta)

 Crossfire is a DCS dynamic and persistent campaign offering players a simulated conflict with countless units and objectives.
 Scenarios can range from hours to weeks of gameplay, with a new theatre generated for each mission.

-Version: <1>
+Version: <2>

 ## Supported Modules
+- C130J
 - F/A-18C
 - F-16C
 - Su-25T